Lumis Life

 • Survival probabilities: The probability of surviving to age 80, 85, 90, 95, etc.

 This distributional information is exactly what a financial plan needs.
 A withdrawal rate strategy, for instance, should not be designed around the median outcome alone.
-It should be stress-tested against the tails of the distribution — what happens if the client lives to the 90th percentile?
+It should be stress-tested against the tails of the distribution.
+What happens if the client lives to the 90th percentile?
 What if they only live to the 10th?

 Practical Applications for Financial Advisors